-Authorities: Trooper shoots driver reversing into him
+Police: Trooper shoots, wounds driver reversing into him

 - Boeing reinvents the 777 assembly line while production cranks on

+“Of course I’m going to be upset about it,” he told the TV station.

-The State Bureau of Investigation is investigating.
+The State Bureau of Investigation is investigating at the Highway Patrol’s request.
+The trooper is on administrative leave pending an internal investigation, which is standard protocol in an officer shooting.

+The Highway Patrol and State Bureau of Investigation are divisions of the Department of Public Safety.

 The races of the two weren’t immediately known.